 The last trial of tamoxifen for primary prevention of breast cancer was the International Breast Cancer Intervention Study (IBIS-I).
 This trial randomly assigned 7,152 women aged 35 to 70 years who were at increased risk of breast cancer to receive tamoxifen (20 mg/day for 5 years) or placebo.
 After a median follow-up of 50 months, 32% fewer women (95% CI, 8%–50%) in the tamoxifen group than in the placebo group had developed breast cancer (invasive plus carcinoma in situ with an absolute reduction from 6.75 to 4.6 breast cancers per 1,000 woman-years).
 The RR reduction in ER–positive invasive breast cancer was 31%; there was no reduction in ER–negative cancers.
 In this trial, but in none of the other tamoxifen trials, there was an excess of all-cause mortality in the tamoxifen group (25 vs. 11; P = .028), which the authors attributed to chance.
-The prophylactic effect of tamoxifen on breast cancer persisted after active treatment, with 27% fewer women (95% CI, 0.58–0.91) in the tamoxifen arm developing breast cancer over the full study period (absolute RR from 6.82-4.97 per 1,000 women-years) after a further 46 months of median follow-up.
+The prophylactic effect of tamoxifen on breast cancer persisted after active treatment, with 27% fewer women in the tamoxifen arm developing breast cancer than did women in the placebo arm (142 vs. 195 cases, respectively; RR = 0.73, 95% CI, 0.58–0.91) over the full study period after a further 46 months of median follow-up.
 In this report, most of the additional follow-up time accrued after the discontinuation of active treatment in the treatment arm.